Walgreens and Howard University College of Pharmacy

 • Teaching Certificate Program

-• Facilitation of lab lectures and simulation
+• Facilitation of lab lectures and simulation for pharmacy students

 • Design and implementation of Clinical Services